-On our recent trip to Arizona and LA, here’s what we packed up:
+On our recent road trip to across the country, here’s what we packed up:

 - Green Smoothies in 2 quart-size mason jars: Green smoothies are great because they’re convenient and provide a variety of nutrients.
 This one had celery, kale, soaked chia seeds, superfood greens powder, vitamin c, collagen, goat whey protein, parsley, and olive oil.